multiscale/ymmsl-python/docs/overview.rst

 .. code-block:: python

-   from ymmsl import ComputeElement, Configuration, Model, Settings
+   from ymmsl import Component, Configuration, Model, Settings

-   model = Model('test_model', [ComputeElement('macro')], [])
+   model = Model('test_model', [Component('macro')])
    settings = Settings(OrderedDict([('test_parameter', 42)]))
    config = Configuration(model, settings)

    with open('out.ymmsl', 'w') as f:
        ymmsl.save(config, f)

-Here, we create a model named ``test_model``, containing a single compute element named ``macro``, and no conduits.
+Here, we create a model named ``test_model``, containing a single component named ``macro``, and no conduits.
 For the settings, we create a Settings object, which is a container for an ordered dictionary of settings.
 Note that normal Python dictionaries are unordered, which is why YAML documents saved from Python are often in a random order and hard to read.
 We avoid that problem in yMMSL by using an ``OrderedDict`` here.
 You have to pass it a list of tuples, because using dictionary syntax with curly brackets will lose the ordering.

 Finally, we combine the model and the settings into a :class:`yammsl.Configuration` object, which we then save to a file.
 If you